ChilliCream/hotchocolate-docs/docs/custom-scalar-types.md

 | Time     | ISO‐8601 time                                               |
 | Url      | Url                                                         |

-In some cases you may need to specify your own scalar type due to the fact that the built-in types do not fulfill your needs.
-Moreover, you are also able to swap out built-in scalar types that and add your own implementation.
+In some cases you may need to specify your own scalar types due to the fact that the built-in types do not fulfill your needs.
+Moreover, you are also able to swap out built-in scalar types and add your own implementation.

 In order to implement a new scalar type by extending `ScalarType`.